-How has the PKP changed over time?
+How has the philosophy of PKP and now the new centre changed over time?

-In the beginning, we were a Centre associated with problems, but now we have moved forward.
-We are a Centre for all women.
+In the beginning, we were a centre associated with problems, but now we have moved forward.
+We are a centre for all women.
 Young people have come to hear about us and join our activities.